-- Any employee or contractor that discovers an unsafe or unhealthy working condition on any worksite, regardless of the level of activity, must report the deficiency in a prompt manner to their supervisor or Health and Safety officer. - All unsafe or unhealthy working conditions must be documented on the Unsafe/Unhealthy Worksite Report form and forwarded to their supervisor. - The supervisor/manager must address the issue and keep the employee informed of remedial actions taken to address the issue. - All completed forms and associated documents shall be kept on file for a minimum of 3 years.
+- Any employee or contractor that discovers an unsafe or unhealthy working condition on any worksite, regardless of the level of activity, must report the deficiency in a prompt manner to their supervisor or Health and Safety Officer. - All unsafe or unhealthy working conditions must be documented on the Unsafe/Unhealthy Worksite Report form and forwarded to their supervisor. - The supervisor/manager must address the issue and keep the employee informed of remedial actions taken to address the issue. - No action shall be taken against an individual for reporting unsafe or hazardous conditions unless the complaint is made maliciously or without reasonable and probable grounds. - All completed forms and associated documents shall be kept on file for a minimum of 3 years.